allaboutapps/aaa-create-react-app-typescript/README.md

 - TypeScript is our language of choice, any projects are scaffolded as if the `--typescript` option was given
 - GraphQL / Apollo webpack/scripts support
 - Easy overwrite of webpack configurations through a local `webpack.js` file in the project
-- Automatically installs compatible versions of popular libraries within our organization, e.g.
+- Automatically installs compatible versions of popular libraries within our organization
 - Support for compile-time safe i18n through customized typings and utils in the projects
 - Sample Login-Page in the frontend code
+- `eslintrc` is overwritable and still coming with full tslint support.

 ## Semver